-If you want put a coupon code, here are 3 shopping cart examples on how to avoid the “coupon search exodus”
+If you want to put a coupon code, here are 3 shopping cart UX best practices on how to avoid the “coupon search exodus”

 Shipping Cost – The cart should be able to calculate this cost based on the delivery location.
 If the customer is a repeat customer, the shipping cost should be based on the listed default delivery address.

 When it comes to money matters it is important to make the customer secure about their purchases.
-Here are the golden rules for best shopping cart website design
+You need to know these persistent shopping cart best practices:

 The total cost is just that.
 The TOTAL cost.
 There should not be any other cost added upon checkout.

-Cross selling or up selling occurs in many business and in different forms.
-It is essentially offering customers a chance to buy additional products that either compliment or enhance their current purchase.
+Cross-selling or up-selling occurs in many businesses and in different forms.
+It is essentially offering customers a chance to buy additional products that either complement or enhance their current purchase.

-The simple phrase “Would you like fries with that?” is a great example of an upsell and has help McDonald’s sell untold amounts of fries.
-Those slick marketing guys even has an “Upsize” pitch when you do decide to get additional fries.
+The simple phrase “Would you like fries with that?” is a great example of an upsell and has helped McDonald’s sell untold amounts of fries.
+Those slick marketing guys even have an “Upsize” pitch when you do decide to get additional fries.

-On the average, cross selling and up selling accounted for increasing e-commerce sales by 10% to 30%.
+On average, cross-selling and up-selling accounted for increasing e-commerce sales by 10% to 30%.
 You can maximize a shopping cart page by recommending personalized products or showing what other customers bought.
-This is also a prime opportunity to market top selling items because you have the full attention of a paying customer.
+This is also a prime opportunity to market top-selling items because you have the full attention of a paying customer.